johnnyshankman/xtznftswap-contracts/README.md

 ## Tests

 To run tests be sure to have [SmartPy CLI](https://smartpy.io/docs/cli/) installed globally on your machine.
 After that you can use npm to run the tests with `npm run test`.
 Output for each test can be be found in `compile/` after running.
+Inspect the `log.html` file to visually see each step of the test and validate that things like Tezos balances of each account and internal contract storage are exactly what you expect.

 ## Compilation